Fectio

 Monday 4 June 2007 |

-We received an invitation to act as
+We received an invitation

-RMO (Rijksmuseum
+Antiquities or RMO (Rijksmuseum van

-van Oudheden in Dutch).
-The planned to make a
+Oudheden in Dutch).
+The planned

-of their top pieces, the Late Roman helmet from Deurne
+museum about one of their top pieces, the Late

-(read more here).
-Since we had a
+Roman helmet from Deurne (read more here).
+Since

-(not too bad-looking) replica of that helmet, as well as
+we had a (not too bad-looking) replica of that

-all the other gear, we were asked to help make this
+helmet, as well as all the other gear, we were

-movie.
-The plan was to takle the day off and go to
+takle the day off and go to Leiden, where the

-filming as early as possible.
+early as possible.
 But with the traffic being

-what it usually is on Monday moprning, that plan hit a
+what it usually is on Monday moprning, that plan

-the director!
-The sky was more worrying - although we
+Luckily, so was the director!
+The sky was more

-started out with bright sunshine, dark clouds kept
+worrying - although we started out with bright

-moving, and a distant rumbling was heard..
+rumbling was heard..

 The place where